JimberSoftware/docs/advanced/entraid/entraid.md

 ![new_client_secret.png](/new_client_secret.png ":size=900")

 > [!WARNING]
-> When the token expires, manual action is needed to ensure that Azure AD Sync keeps working.
+> When the token expires, manual action is needed to ensure that Entra ID Sync keeps working.

 Following information is needed for setup in Jimber Network Isolation: